akamai/cli-netstorage/README.md

   --group: The groupId to place the new propert in.
   --name: The name for the new property
   --hostnames: Comma-delimited list of new hostnames to use for the property
+  --ehname: The edge hostname to use for the newly created property.
+If not included an edge hostname from the same group/contract will be used.
 ```

 ### Clone